lbrenman/Fusion-Okta-DCR-for-Engage/README.md

 Instructions
 * [Import](https://docs.axway.com/bundle/amplify_integration/page/docs/manager_module/manage_the_environments/index.html#export-or-import-a-project) the project zip file into your tenant

-* [Override](https://docs.axway.com/bundle/amplify_integration/page/docs/designer_module/designer_module_artifacts/connections/index.html#configure-an-override-connection) the Keycloak API connector in Manager and enter the appropriate values for your Okta tenant details and your API Key.
+* Edit the Okta API connector in the project or [Override](https://docs.axway.com/bundle/amplify_integration/page/docs/designer_module/designer_module_artifacts/connections/index.html#configure-an-override-connection) the Keycloak API connector in Manager and enter the appropriate values for your Okta tenant details and your API Key.

 * Link the integration to your Identity Provider in Fusion -> Manager Identity Provider as follows:
   * Open the Credential Provisioning integration, `cred-prov-flow-okta` in the imported project